NPLeeWenKang/rideshare-cli/README.md

 ## Setup backend services

 For this setup, you will be setting up the [rideshare-account-svc](https://github.com/NPLeeWenKang/rideshare-account-svc), [rideshare-trip-svc](https://github.com/NPLeeWenKang/rideshare-trip-svc) and [rideshare-ta_process-svc](https://github.com/NPLeeWenKang/rideshare-ta_process-svc).
-These do not need to be started up in any particular order but should done after setting up the database.
+These do not need to be started up in any particular order but should be done after setting up the database.

 For each of the repositories, clone them and ensure that you are in the appropriate directory, then start the GO service.